 SPARK mitigates the vulnernabilities discussed in TR 24772-1 clause 6.2 through the use of its very strong typing system, as well as a strong contract model useful for developing formal proofs of correctness, and a strong proof tool to verification the type safety of the complete program.

 A design goal of SPARK is the provision of static type safety, meaning that programs can be shown to be free from all run-time type failures using entirely static analysis.
 If this optional analysis is achieved, a SPARK program should never raise an exception at run-time.

+The SPARK analyzer generates verification conditions that are discharged by the verification tools.
+Failure to execute the verification tools does not prevent the compiler and linker from generating executables from legal programs, so developers are responsible for ensuring that executables are only produced for code that has also successfully completed data flow analysis and verification.

 6.2.2 Guidance to language users